Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Birth certificates for all dependent children

-Identity and character documents for dependants aged 16+
+Identity & character documents for dependants aged 16+

 English Language Requirements